LOADING ...

 I thought you'd be amused and all the while

-Come, laugh like me; why 'tis only babes and women that cry.
+Come, laugh me; why 'tis only babes and women that would cry.

-"Say, boys, if you'd give me just another whiskey, I'll really be
+"Say, boys, if you'd give me just whiskey, I'll really be glad

-And I'll draw right here a picture of the face drove me mad
+And I'll draw right a picture of the face that drove me mad

-Give me that piece of chalk with which you mark the baseball
+Give me piece of chalk with which you mark the baseball score

 And you shall see the lovely upon the barroom floor."

-Another drink and with chalk in hand the began
+Another drink and chalk in hand the vagabond began

-a fearful shriek, he leaped and fell across the picture - dead.
+With a fearful shriek, he leaped and fell the picture - dead.

 Videos